TITLE 23: EDUCATION AND CULTURAL RESOURCES

 5) Additional Documentation and Site Visit

-In the case of a proposed new degree program where Board staff determines it is necessary to verify or supplement the information supplied in the application, the staff may request additional written documentation and/or arrange for a site visit, or both.
+In the case of a proposed new certificate or degree program for which Board staff determines it is necessary to verify or supplement the information supplied in the application, the staff may request additional written documentation and/or arrange for a site visit.

 6) Outside Consultants

-The Executive Director of the Board, at his discretion, may utilize the services of outside consultants to assist the staff in a site visit and in the evaluation of the documentation submitted.
+The Executive Director of the Board, at his or her discretion, may utilize the services of outside consultants to assist the staff in a site visit and in the evaluation of the documentation submitted.

 7) Staff Report

-C) That the degree authority requested not be granted.
+B) That the certificate or degree authority requested not be granted.

 8) Staff Recommendations to the Board

 The Executive Director of the Board will submit the staff recommendation for action to the Board at a regular meeting.
-The Chief Executive Officer of the institution, or his designee, will be invited to attend and comment on the recommendation.
+The Chief Executive Officer of the institution, or a designee, will be invited to attend and may be asked to respond to Board questions.
 In the event the staff recommendation is negative, the applicant shall be given an opportunity to respond in writing.
 This response shall be transmitted to the Board at the same time as the staff recommendation.

 9) Board Action

-Following the Board's decision to approve or deny the degree-granting request, a letter signifying the action will be sent from the Executive Director of the Board to the Chief Executive Officer of the institution.
-A letter of approval will serve as official authorization for the institution to award the stated degree(s).
+Following the Board's decision to approve or deny the certificate or degree-granting request, a letter signifying the action will be sent from the Executive Director of the Board to the Chief Executive Officer of the institution.
+A letter of approval will serve as official authorization for the institution to award the stated certificates and/or degrees.

-Institutions applying after July 1, 1979 shall not award new degrees until one year after authorization by the Board to do so.
+Institutions shall not award new degrees until one year after authorization by the Board to do so.

 11) New Application

-Any institution denied approval to award a new degree must file a new application in order to be given subsequent consideration for approval.
+Any institution denied approval to award a new certificate or degree must file a new application in order to be given subsequent consideration for approval.